konveyor/community/gsoctemplate.md

 Dear Student,
 Thanks for your interest in Konveyor.
 Konveyor has a rich collection of projects catering to different migration usecases in the Cloud Native ecosystem.
 If you are interested in containers, golang or kubernetes, you will find interesting issues to work on in Konveyor ecosystem projects.

-Few ideas are captured in [here](https://github.com/konveyor/community/tree/main/ideas).
+A few ideas are captured [here](https://github.com/konveyor/community/tree/main/ideas).
 Do go through them for inspiration, as you prepare your proposal.
+When you are ready, use the below template to submit your application to konveyor-community@googlegroups.com.

 Konveyor